 Who We Are

 Hope Sports is a non-profit organization that promotes personal growth and community among athletes through short-term service trips to Mexico, Panama, Costa Rica and the Dominican Republic.
-We aim to provide a transformational experience that unites athletes around a shared purpose of serving the poor that can become a catalyst for athletes to impact their families, teams and communities for positive change.
+We aim to provide a transformational experience that unites athletes around a shared purpose of serving the poor that can become a catalyst for athletes to impact their families, teams

 A child without a home is three times more likely not to attend school with direct consequences for future employability and self-reliance.
 The poorest children are, tragically, practically predestined to repeat the cycle of poverty into which they are born.